lyushisyan/lyushisyan.github.io/_posts/2026-06-20-from-energy-transport-to-fourier-law.md

 This distinction matters.
 When Fourier's law fails, energy is not violated.
 What fails is the assumption that the heat flux at one point and one instant is determined only by the temperature gradient at that same point and instant.

-## 1. Conservation law versus constitutive law
+## From conservation to a local constitutive law

 Local energy conservation is